-SEND Information Report 2023-24
+SEND Information Report 2024-25

 This is the school SEND information and responses to questions from Cheshire-West LA Local Offer.
-Frodsham Primary Academy is part of Warrington Primary Academy Trust, catering for children between Reception to Year 6 (age range: 4 - 11) with an additional Resource Base for children with Autism.
+Frodsham Primary Academy is part of Warrington Primary Academy Trust, catering for children between Nursery to Year 6 (age range: 2 - 11) with an additional Resource Base for children with Autism.
 We value the individuality of all children and are committed to giving all our children every opportunity to achieve their full potential.
 We actively seek to remove the barriers to learning and this means equality of opportunities must be a reality for all our pupils.

-SENDCO: Mrs Emily Arnaud please contact via the main office on 01928 249840 frodsham.office@wpat.uk
+SENDCO: Mrs Emily Arnaud please contact via the main office on 01928 249840 or via email: frodsham.senco@wpat.uk